Understanding Your Basic Metabolic Panel (BMP)

 Sodium (Na)

-Sodium is the body’s most important electrolyte for controlling fluid balance — the amount of water in and around cells, in the blood, and in tissues.
-It also plays a key role in maintaining acid-base balance and supports nerve and muscle function.
+Sodium is the body’s most important electrolyte for controlling fluid balance (the amount of water in and around cells, in the blood, and in tissues).
+It also plays a key role in maintaining acid-base balance and is essential for nerve signaling and muscle contraction.

-A typical reference range for adults is 135–145 milliequivalents per litre (mEq/L) or millimoles per litre (mmol/L) — these units are equivalent for sodium.
+A typical reference range for adults is 135–145 milliequivalents per liter (mEq/L) or millimoles per liter (mmol/L).
+These units are equivalent for sodium.

 Causes of low sodium (hyponatremia):

-- A condition called SIADH (syndrome of inappropriate antidiuretic hormone), which can be caused by certain medications, lung disease, or other conditions
+• A condition called syndrome of inappropriate antidiuretic hormone (SIADH), which can be caused by certain medications, lung disease, or other conditions

 Causes of high sodium (hypernatremia):